who's aligned?

 N Brown (JD Williams)UKETI

-NA-KDSwedenSAC, amfori
+NA-KDSwedenCascale, amfori

-New BalanceUSAFLA, SAC
+New BalanceUSAFLA, Cascale

 New Era Cap Co.USAFLA